-There is one ongoing SAER within P&K HSCP.
+There is one ongoing SAER within P&K HSCP HSCP relating to a patient who died by suicide.
 A draft report has been completed, and comments received back from the family and those involved in the review.
 An action plan based on the recommendations has been created, and both the report and action plan have been signed off at first and second stage.